MilesMcBain/friendlyeval/README.md

 ## Operators

 `!!` and `!!!` are signposts that tell `dplyr`: "Stop!
-This needs to be evaluated first to resolve to one or more column names". `!!` tells `dplyr` to expect a single column name, while `!!!` says to expect a list of column names.
+This needs to be evaluated to resolve to one or more column names". `!!` tells `dplyr` to expect a single column name, while `!!!` says to expect a list of column names.

 `:=` is used in place of `=` in the special case where we need to evaluate to resolve a column name on the left hand side of an `=` like in `mutate(!!typed_as_name_lhs(colname) = rownumber)`.
 Evaluating on the left hand side in this example is not legal R syntax, so instead we must write: `mutate(!!typed_as_name_lhs(colname) := rownumber)`